isabella232/mobile-services.de-DE/help/android/analytics-main/crashes.md

 >[!TIP]
 >
->App-Abstürze werden als Teil der Lebenszyklusmetriken verfolgt.
-Bevor Sie Abstürze verfolgen können, fügen Sie die Bibliothek Ihrem Projekt hinzu und implementieren Sie den Lebenszyklus.
-Weitere Informationen finden Sie unter *SDK und Config File to your intellij IDEA oder Eclipse Project* in [Core Implementation and Lifecycle](/help/android/getting-started/dev-qs.md).
+>App crashes are tracked as part of lifecycle metrics.
+Before you can track crashes, add the library to your project and implement lifecycle.
+For more information, see Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project in Core implementation and lifecycle.**[](/help/android/getting-started/dev-qs.md)

 Wenn die Lebenszyklusmetriken implementiert sind, wird `Config.collectLifecycleData` in der Methode `OnResume` jeder Aktivität aufgerufen.
 In the `onPause` method, a call is made to `Config.pauseCollectingLifeCycleData`.